 My painting is based on a photo I saved last year from a friend’s post on Facebook.
 I hope she will be pleasantly surprised to see her grandson among my Christmas themed paintings.

 There is something charming about this red-cheeked fellow and the Santa beard he is wearing.
 Notice the beard doesn’t fit him at all.
 You can see the opening for Santa’s mouth way below the little face.

-It's the shy smile and the beautiful eyes that I am especially drawn to each time I look at the photo.
-I hope I have captured "the look" in my painting.
+It’s the shy smile and the beautiful eyes that I am especially drawn to each time I look at the photo.
+I think I have captured “the look” in my painting.

 Children have the tender, sensitive, loving qualities mentioned in the quotation by Edwin Grover.
 They have an innocence that has not been replaced yet by the cynicism that becomes part of adulthood.